-U.S. officials have repeatedly called on North Korea to release Bae.
-In August, the two countries appeared close, but North Korea rescinded an invitation to a U.S. envoy.
-Ambassador Robert King, President Barack Obama's special envoy for North Korean human rights issues, had been expected to fly to Pyongyang to try to win Bae's freedom.
+U.S. officials repeatedly called on North Korea to release Bae.
+In August 2013, the two countries appeared close, but North Korea rescinded an invitation to a U.S. envoy.
+Ambassador Robert King, President Barack Obama’s special envoy for North Korean human rights issues, had been expected to fly to Pyongyang to try to win Bae’s freedom.

-But efforts by Bill Richardson, the former ambassador to the United Nations, were unsuccessful in winning Bae's release during a visit to North Korea last year.
+Efforts by Bill Richardson, the former ambassador to the United Nations, were unsuccessful in winning Bae’s release during a visit to North Korea.

 “I’m calling on the Supreme Leader of North Korea or as I call him “Kim,” to do me a solid and cut Kenneth Bae loose,” Rodman said in a May 7 post to his Twitter account.